DiamondLightSource/fast-feedback-service/README.md

 ## Running the program tests
 To run the tests, you need to have pytest and dials-data available in your environment and be on a machine with an NVIDIA GPU and the CUDA toolkit installed.
+(These tests assume you have built the spotfinder in a folder called `build`.
+For the 32bit data tests, it is assumed that there is also a build folder called `build_32bit` which was built with the `PIXEL_DATA_32BIT` cmake flag.)
 Run:
 ```bash
 python -m pytest tests/ -v --regression